localparty/Inletclient/readme.md

 #### Automating the Json responses build
 Other brands have not been tested, prob.
 I should have the API writing the files that are retrieved from Inlet to simplify offline testing.

-#### Test Data
-We should probably dump all the data into a swift struct and build a UI for testing it.

-#### File Collision
-The generated files fron JSON cafe didn't have a Class prefix so they collide with themselves, probably I should re-generate the classes using a Prefix

 ### Tests